Best Running Headphones of 2025

 • Podcasts don’t sound great

 We admit that choosing the Apple AirPods Pro (2nd generation) as our top headphones feels a bit cliche.
-But we also admit they’re excellent earbuds that are ideal for running, and we kept coming back to these regardless of how many other options we tried.
-They’re expensive, but they have a lot going for them.
+However, we also acknowledge that they’re excellent earbuds, ideal for running, and we kept coming back to them, regardless of how many other options we tried.
+They’re expensive, but their price continues to drop each year.
 Throughout the testing process, we used the original, second, and third generations of Apple’s AirPods, and it was the second generation we loved most.
-This model features improved active noise cancellation technology — something we enjoyed, whether using them on a plane or while working in a coffee shop.
-The touch control is super handy, and while the improved six hours of battery life is better than the previous model, we’d still like to see that time lengthen even more for our longer runs.
+This model features improved active noise cancellation technology — something we enjoyed, whether running with them, using them on a plane, or while working in a coffee shop.
+The touch control is extremely handy, and while the improved six hours of battery life is better than the previous model, we would still like to see that time lengthen even further for our longer runs.

 If you’re also like us, you’re probably concerned about how securely they fit in your ear while running and the potential for them to fall out during a trail run and get lost.
 While other earbuds we tested did feel a bit more secure, we had no issues with these falling out, even during a couple of hard falls.
 These earbuds are pricey, but we believe they are the best running ones available and worth the investment.